Amazing Indian Spiced Lamb Meatball and Bean Curry with a delicious flavoursome sauce, perfect with a variety of sides and suitable for freezing.

-Most get put off using ground lamb (mince) on Slimming World because it's pretty darn hard to find a less than 5% fat variety, so not syn free.
-However you should never let that sway you, while it's great to have syn free meals, sometimes you just have to have what you fancy.
+Most get put off using ground lamb (mince) on Slimming Eats because it's pretty darn hard to find a less than 5% fat variety.
+However you should never let that sway you, while it's great to have healthy meals, sometimes you just have to have what you fancy.

-Ground lamb (mince), even though it has a syn value, is not too bad once divided into portions, if you use a smaller amount paired along with lots of healthy vegetables or legumes.
+Ground lamb (mince), even though it has fat, is not too bad once divided into portions, if you use a smaller amount paired along with lots of healthy vegetables or legumes.

-Just always double check the syn value of the ground lamb you use, as it can vary in syns from store to store.
+Just always double check the fat value of the ground lamb you use, as it can vary from store to store.

 I love using a six bean blend for this Lamb Meatball and Bean Curry.
 The canned six bean blend contains chickpeas, red and white kidney beans, black-eyed peas, romano beans and baby lima beans.
 Meaning this dish is has a great source of protein.